LambdAurora/LambDynamicLights/README.md

 You can see in the darkness thanks to your torch now!

 This mod adds dynamic lights to Minecraft.
-Dynamic lights are lights created by an entity holding an item which makes light as a block, or create by an entity on fire, etc.
+Dynamic lights are lights created by an entity holding an item which makes light as a block, or created by an entity on fire, etc.

 [Trailer](https://www.youtube.com/embed/r8r1TNG45tM?wmode=transparent)